mmosad19419/mohamed-mosad-de-task/README.md

 This project analyzes the New York Times (NYT) Best Sellers data to determine which book stayed in the top 3 ranks for the longest time in 2022.
 The dataset is fetched from the NYT Books API and then processed to extract key insights, including identifying the book with the longest duration in the top 3 positions.
 Additionally, the project handles the rejection of invalid records and writes these rejected records to a specific directory for further review.

+### Objective:
+You will be working with the New York Times Books API, particularly the [lists overview endpoint](https://developer.nytimes.com/docs/books-product/1/routes/lists/overview.json/get).
+In case of any questions with the API, check out their [FAQ](https://developer.nytimes.com/faq).

 ## Questions to Answer
-● Which book remained in the top 3 ranks for the longest time in 2022.<br>
+- Which book remained in the top 3 ranks for the longest time in 2022.<br>
-● Which are the top 3 lists to have the least number of unique books in their
-    rankings for the entirety of the data<br>
+- Which are the top 3 lists to have the least number of unique books in their rankings for the entirety of the data<br>
-● Publishers are ranked based on how their respective books performed on this
+- Publishers are ranked based on how their respective books performed on this list.
-    list.
 For each book, a publisher gets points based on the best rank a book got in a given period of time.
 The publisher gets 5 points if the book is ranked 1st, 4 for 2nd rank, 3 for 3rd rank, 2 for 4th and 1 point for 5th.
 Create a quarterly rank for publishers from 2021 to 2023, getting only the top 5 for each quarter.<br>
-● Two friends Jake and Pete have podcasts where they review books.
+- Two friends Jake and Pete have podcasts where they review books.
 Jake's team reviews the book ranked first on every list, while Pete’s team reviews the book ranked third.
 Both of them share books, if Jake’s team wants to review a book, they first check with Pete’s before buying and vice versa.
 Which team bought